Criminal spin

 Criminal spin is a phenomenological model in criminology, depicting the development of criminal behavior.
 The model refers to those types of behavior that start out as something small and innocent, without malicious or criminal intent and as a result of one situation leading to the next, an almost inevitable chain of reactions triggering counter-reactions is set in motion, culminating in a spin of ever-intensifying criminal behavior.
-The criminal spin model was developed by Pro.
-Natti Ronel and his research team in the department of criminology at Bar-Ilan University.
+The criminal spin model was developed by Natti Ronel and his research team in the department of criminology at Bar-Ilan University.
 It was first presented in 2005 at a Bar-Ilan conference entitled “Appropriate Law Enforcement”.